QuasiConnective/QuantumFlux/README.md

 The aim to make so many particles that your black hole is used up (can be monitored in the Black Hole tab) and you start the game over with a production multiplier and a bigger black hole.

 Favicon is from http://discovermagazine.com/2018/apr/black-hole-close-up.
 All credits go to Discover Magazine.
-I couldn't find any copyright information so I'm going to ignore it as always.
+I couldn't find any copyright information so I'm going to ignore it as always.<br>

-CREDITS:
+CREDITS:<br>
-    Logan McDonald  Head Developer, Only Developer, Styler, Coder, Organiser Jayden Littolf  Professional Icon Find-image-of-interneter
+    Logan McDonald  Head Developer, Only Developer, Styler, Coder, Organiser<br>
+    Jayden Littolf  Professional Icon Find-image-of-interneter